|Definition of cybercrime||The use of computers and technology to commit varied types of fraud, cause physical damage etc.|

 - More than 7,000 computer virus-related cyber crimes have been reported during 2019-2020.

-Please feel free to contact our team of defence solicitors in London if you need legal assistance and guidance in cybercrime cases.
+Please feel free to contact our team of internet crime solicitors in London if you need legal assistance and guidance in cybercrime cases.